asrvd/thoughts/posts/burnout.md

 publish_date: 2022-07-09
 ---

-yes, i got a burnout -- yet again.. at this point i should already have been used to it but i'm not. these past few weeks, i have been coding a lot, like seriously a lot (the urge to use caps here), the last time i was coding this much on avergae was back in april-may 2022. according to wakatime these past 7 days i have coded for 30hrs with a daily average of more than 4 hours (it's usually around 2hrs).
+yes, i got a burnout -- yet again.. at this point i should already have been used to it but i'm not. these past few weeks, i have been coding a lot, like seriously a lot (the urge to use caps here), the last time i was coding this much on average was back in april-may 2022. according to wakatime these past 7 days i have coded for 30hrs with a daily average of more than 4 hours (it's usually around 2hrs).

 burnout sucks. it sucks even more when you have a new project in mind and your mind goes like *"wtf is this? wtf are you doing? just throw away the laptop already"*. no, i didn't throw my laptop, instead i closed it and then tried resting for a bit but it's not like i'm used to sleeping at 11am so i decided to study - and surprisingly enough, i had more motivation to study (which i never have) than coding.